Nunavut police charge four youth in two arson attempts at Cape Dorset school

 While there was no damage to the building, police charged two local youth with arson, disregard for human life and damage to property, the RCMP said in a Sept.
 20 release.

 Two days later, on Sept.
-16, police received a second report of arson at the elementary school, this time causing “minimal damage” to the property, prompting the RCMP to lay the same three charges against two other youth.
+16, police received a second report of arson at the elementary school, this time causing “minimal damage” to the property and prompting the RCMP to lay the same three charges against two other youth.

 The Nunavut RCMP said Sept.
 20 that the two incidents are unrelated and the suspects involved are not the same, and that four youth now face charges.